-This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010.
-For the most part, I will faithfully countdown from their list, from Song #500 to Song #1.
+This list of songs is inspired by a list published by radio station, KEXP, from Seattle in 2010, as well as, the latest poll taken in 2021 by Rolling Stone Magazine.
+For the most part, I will faithfully countdown from their lists, from Song #500 to Song #1.
 So, when you see the song title listed as something like: “KEXP: Song #XXX”….it means that I am working off of the official KEXP list.
+“RS: Song XXX” means the song is coming from the Rolling Stone list.
 If I post the song title as being: “KTOM: Song #xxx”….it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
 In either case, you are going to get to hear a great song and learn the story behind it.
 Finally, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
 Enough said!
 Let’s get on to today’s song.

-KEXP: The Top 500 Songs in Modern Music History.
+RS: The Top 500 Songs in Modern Music History.

-The link to the video for the song, “The Night They Drove Old Dixie Down” by The Band, can be found here.
+The link to the video for the song, “Helpless” by Neil Young, can be found here.

 The link to the official website for Neil Young, can be found here.